odisfm/zcx-core/docs/content/reference/hardware/push-2.md

 ### Other

-- The touchstrip cannot be used by zcx, but will function as normal if `track` is enabled for this script in Live's MIDI preferences.
+- The touchstrip continuous input cannot be used by zcx, but will function as normal if `track` is enabled for this script in Live's MIDI preferences.
+The touchstrip sends an on/off message on press and release, which is available as a named control called `touchstrip`.
 - The touchstrip cannot be toggled between pitchbend and modulation mode from within zcx.
 You must enter Live mode and press the touchstrip while holding `select`.

 ## control names